AdobeDocs/workfront.en/help/quicksilver/scenario-planner/publish-scenarios-update-projects.md

 1. (Optional)&nbsp;Click the **Search** icon ![](assets/search-icon.png) and start typing the name of a plan to quickly find it in the list.
 1. (Conditional)&nbsp;To publish from a new plan, create a plan.

-   For information about creating plans, see [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md) .
+   For information about creating plans, see [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md) .

 1. (Optional) Click the name of an existing plan and create new scenarios for the plan.

-   For information about creating scenarios for a plan, see [Create and compare plan scenarios in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).
+   For information about creating scenarios for a plan, see [Create and compare plan scenarios in the Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).

 1. (Optional) Update the initiatives of an existing or a new plan or create new ones.

-   For information about creating initiatives, see [Create and edit initiatives in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).
+   For information about creating initiatives, see [Create and edit initiatives in the Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).

 1. Click **Save plan**.
 1. Select the scenario you want to publish from the **Initial scenario** drop-down menu, then click **Go to Publish** ![](assets/go-to-publish-button-icon.png) in the upper-right corner.